codacy/codacy-coverage-reporter/docs/adding-coverage-to-your-repository.md

 !!! note
     If you are generating a report format that Codacy does not yet support, see [submitting coverage from unsupported report formats](troubleshooting-common-issues.md#unsupported-report-formats).

-After having coverage reports set up for your repository, you must use Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy:
+After having coverage reports set up for your repository, you must use Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy.
+The recommended way to do this is using a CI/CD platform that automatically runs tests, generates coverage, and uses Codacy Coverage Reporter to upload the coverage report information for every commit.

-1. You must set up an API token to allow Codacy Coverage Reporter to authenticate on Codacy.
+1. Set up an API token to allow Codacy Coverage Reporter to authenticate on Codacy.
     {: id="authenticate"}

     Obtain the [project API Token](/repositories-configure/integrations/project-api/) from the page **Integrations** in your Codacy repository settings.
 Then, set the following environment variable to specify your project API Token: